Navy Grooming Standards

 Female Grooming Habits

-Hairstyles shall not be outrageously multicolored or faddish, to include shaved portions of the scalp (other than the neckline), or have designs cut or braided into the hair.
+For women, hairstyles shall not be outrageously multicolored or faddish, to include shaved portions of the scalp (other than the neckline), or have designs cut or braided into the hair.
 Hair coloring must look natural and complement the individual.
 Haircuts and styles shall present a balanced appearance.
 Lopsided and extremely asymmetrical styles are not authorized.

 Ponytails, pigtails, widely spaced individual hanging locks, and braids which protrude from the head, are not authorized.
 Multiple braids are authorized.
 Braided hairstyles shall be conservative and conform to the guidelines listed herein.
 When a hairstyle of multiple braids is worn, braids shall be of uniform dimension, small in diameter (approx. 1/4 inch), and tightly interwoven to present a neat, professional, well-groomed appearance.